insecurly/insecurly.github.io/README.md

 ### Whitelisting
 - **CFBISD Students**: After opening the page, click "Email Verificaction", then enter your @cfbisd.edu email and follow the instructions.
-- **Others (NOT ADDED YET)**: After opening the page, click "Anonymous Verification", and follow the instructions.
-For privacy reasons, some restrictions apply for these people.

 ### Privacy
 - The script is non-invasive and ensures the safety of personal information, interacting only with publicly available data.